github/docs/content/code-security/code-scanning/troubleshooting-code-scanning/resource-not-accessible.md

       - main
 ```

-An alternative approach is to run on all pushes except for {% data variables.product.prodname_dependabot %} branches:
+Alternatively, you can run on all pushes except for {% data variables.product.prodname_dependabot %} branches:

 ```yaml
 on: